trustcrypto/ledgerjs/packages/hw-transport-webusb/README.md

 #### open

-Create a Ledger transport with a USBDevice
+Create a onlykey transport with a USBDevice

 ##### Parameters